ONE: Outsider perspectives are paying big dividends for Penske Racing

 What’s more, though, one can’t help but notice that Gordon’s fire really doesn’t seem to be in NASCAR anymore.
 Between running more SCORE races than he has since he full-timed that gig back in the late ’80s and early ’90s, and all but acknowledging that he will not be in his own cars full-time in 2010, the ever-defiant Gordon seems to have lost a step when it comes to tackling Sprint Cup.
 Gordon has always had a tremendous passion for off-road racing, but it’s never been something that’s taken focus away from his Cup car.
 Until now.

-As chronicled on Frontstretch last season, Jeremy Mayfield learned the hard way that trying to be an owner/driver without a total, consuming focus on the Sprint Cup ride isn’t possible.
-If Gordon’s performance, and his ever-expanding off-road schedule is any indication, the most successful owner/driver in recent memory is walking down that same road.
+As chronicled by Frontstretch last season, Jeremy Mayfield learned the hard way that trying to be an owner/driver without a total, consuming focus on the Sprint Cup ride isn’t possible.
+If Gordon’s performance and his ever-expanding off-road schedule is any indication, the most successful owner/driver in recent memory is walking down that same road.

 And that may well mean the No. 7 is out of the Top 35 for good.